History of cheesemaking in Wisconsin: Wisconsin varieties

 Several varieties of cheese originated or are produced only in Wisconsin, including brick, colby, cold pack, and limburger.

 Brick cheese

 Brick cheese was invented in 1877 by John Jossi.
 It is a mild semsisoft cheese that ranges in color from white to pale yellow.
 It is often used on Detroit-style pizza.

 Colby cheese

 Colby cheese was first produced in 1885 in Colby, from which it derives its name, by Joseph F. Steinwand.
 It is similar to cheddar in appearance and flavor, though is milder and softer.
 Colby can be mixed with Monterey Jack cheese to form Colby-Jack.

 Cold pack cheese

-Cold pack or club cheese was invented in Wisconsin bars near the end of the 19th century.
+Cold pack or club cheese was invented in Wisconsin bars near the end of the nineteenth century.
 It is a blend of cheeses, seasonings, and cream, mashed together in a jar to make a spread.

 Limburger cheese

 Limburger cheese originated in the Duchy of Limburg in Belgium.
 It is noted for its strong odor, caused by the bacteria which ripens the cheese.
 It was commonly served with dark bread and onions until Prohibition went into effect in 1920, after which its popularity declined.
 As of 2020, the only cheese factory that produces limburger cheese in the United States is the Chalet Cheese Cooperative in Monroe.